testing-library/testing-playground/ROADMAP.md

 A [testing-playground.com] without tests...
 I don't think that should be a thing, but at this moment it is.

-We should fix that, and use jest & testing-library to do it.
+We should fix that, and use Vitest & testing-library to do it.

 ## Usage instructions